 All screening operations are conducted in accordance with the Aviation Transport Security Regulations 4.17.

 The screening employees are trained to cater for the individual needs of those persons with a condition that may restrict mental, sensory, or mobility functions and will provide appropriate assistance as required to ensure that screening procedures are undertaken in a manner that maintains the dignity of the person being screened.

 On request, a private location to undertake the screening can be provided.

-Launceston Airport in partnership with the Screening provider has established an arrangement where those requiring additional assistance including elderly are able to enter the screening area by means of a side entrance.
+Launceston Airport in partnership with the Screening provider has established an arrangement where those requiring additional assistance including elderly are able to enter the screening area and wait at the designated ‘Assistance Screening’ signage.

 (Please ensure the screening staff are aware you are there).

 This enables the staff to be more aware of your requirements and yourself to be screened in a timely manner.
 Ensure you present as early arrival as possible at the screening point in order to make this a smooth process.
 Please look out for the following signage to show you the access point.